-US law enforcement officials searched for suspicious packages aboard planes Saturday as President Barack Obama said that two parcels from Yemen apparently contained explosive material and were a "credible terrorist threat."
+US President Barack Obama said Friday that two packages from Yemen addressed to Jewish synagogues in Chicago contained explosive material and were a "credible terrorist threat."

-The discovery of the suspicious packages overnight on cargo planes in transit for the United States -- one in Dubai and the other in Britain's East Midlands airport -- sparked an international security alert.
+The discovery of the suspicious packages overnight on cargo planes in transit for the United States -- one in Dubai and the other in Britain -- sparked an international security alert.

 "We will continue to pursue additional protective measures as long as it takes to ensure the safety and security of our citizens," Obama told a special press conference at the White House.

-The president made it clear he suspected Al-Qaeda's Yemeni-based affiliate of being behind the plot, which could have serious ramifications for the global cargo industry.
+The president made it clear he suspected Al-Qaeda's Yemeni-based affiliate of being behind the plot, which could have severe ramifications for the global cargo industry.

 "Although we are still pursuing all of the facts, we do know that the packages originated in Yemen," Obama said.